cblue9/BeginnerPythonTutorials/README.md

 # BeginnerPythonTutorials
-Here are applicatin tutorials for beginners in Python!
+Here are application tutorials for beginners in Python!